I’ve put off writing this article for a while, because the best financial books for creating wealth will depend on where you’re at in your journey.

 There’s a reason why this book is on virtually every single list of financial books: because it’s one of the best.
-This is, in my opinion, the definitive book on making wealth, because rather than focusing on the mechanics, it focuses on the internal processes.
+This is, in my opinion, one of the best financial books on prosperity, because rather than focusing on the mechanics, it focuses on the internal processes.

 The whole concept behind this book is that wealth is generated by the mind.
 It’s that simple.

 Every single man who has ever become wealthy became so, due to a burning desire to accomplish something; a burning desire to make an idea into a reality.
 Think about it: is that not what every single business and money-making-device is?
 They’re simply ideas turned into REALITY.

 This is the simple truth that every man overlooks.
 Every man wants a specific plan to wealth; they want to be spoon-fed the step-by-step plan to getting wealthy, but guess what?
 There isn’t one.

 Sure, there’s general actions that you can take, sure there’s steps you can follow that will generally bring about wealth, and sure there’s certain investments that will make you large returns…but making wealth is much bigger than these individual mechanics.
 If you can follow mechanics, you’ll get rich.
 But if you can develop the right mindset?
 You’ll get wealth for not only you, but for your grandchildren.

 Think and Grow Rich describes how to bring about this mindset.
 It describes the specific techniques that Andrew Carnegie, one of the richest men of all time, used to accumulate his wealth.
 This book is the origin of pretty much all visualization techniques, and I cannot recommend it enough.